RossSickora/devOps-leader-class/DevOps-Agenda-Prep.md

 - Value Stream Map – Reading & Exercise
 - Big Batch to Small Batch
 - Speed does not mean low quality

+- Week 3 Followup
+  - devOps Assesment
+  - Where are your groups in their devOps Journey?
+- Lean Coffee (What did you take away from this weeks lectures?
+What would you like to dive deeper into?)
+- Focused Discussion
+  - What is important about devOps to you?
+  - Why is this concept important to each of us and the company?
+  - What do you hope to get from having a better understanding of what devOps can do?

 ## Week-5 July 12th